 On our way down, there was more groaning.
 This time it was from me.

 “Um, Andrew?
 How much longer till we’re back at the ranch?”

 Bones in my bottom were competing for attention with the spectacular scenery.
 The late afternoon sun lit up a few deer butts on a distant hill, like spotlights in the sage.

 Everything glowed.
 I wanted to bottle it.

 It was one of the most memorable rides of my life.
-The good folks at Granite Mountain Outfitters delivered a little piece of heaven that day.
+The good folks at Granite Mountain Outfitters gave is a little piece of heaven that day.

 And I tossed my mane a little as we drove away.